Mohnishwar/bns-legal-assistant/README.md

 Check the console output for detailed error messages and system status.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgments

-- **Google Gemini** for AI capabilities
-- **Qdrant** for vector database services
-- **FastAPI** for the web framework
-- **Indian Legal System** for the BNS dataset

-## 📞 Support

-For issues and questions:
-1. Check the troubleshooting section
-2. Review the API documentation
-3. Open an issue on GitHub
-4. Contact the development team

-## 🔄 Updates

-The system is regularly updated with:
-- New BNS provisions
-- Improved AI models
-- Enhanced accuracy
-- Better performance

----

 **Note**: This system is for educational and informational purposes.
 For legal advice, always consult qualified legal professionals.